 - Register online through the DMV

 Volunteers are needed at many outdoor locales (high schools, community centers, farmer’s market) to help register voters on National Voter Registration Day and other dates throughout the fall election season.
 According to data from the 2020 U.S. Census, as many as one in four eligible Americans is not registered to vote.
 Millions of Americans miss elections each year due to registration problems or missed deadlines, yet our democracy works best when more of us participate.
 For more information and to volunteer, please contact LWVS President Alissa Baum.

 Every year, this important national, nonpartisan civic holiday in celebration of our democracy is held on the fourth Tuesday every September.
 First observed in 2012, the holiday has gained momentum ever since.
 The goal is to create broad awareness of voter registration opportunities and to register eligible Americans so they can be #VoteReady.
 For more information on this coordinated effort and its history, visit NationalVoterRegistrationDay.org.

-Follow this link to the Tentative 2022 Political Calendar for Relevant Dates and Deadlines
+Follow these links to the Tentative 2022 Political Calendar and the 2023 Political Calendar for Relevant Dates and Deadlines